clay-curry/clay-curry/README.md

 ##

-Interests: design, standardization, modular / systems programming, dynamic optimality, reinforcement learning, and human computer interaction.
+Interested in: design, standards, modular / systems programming, dynamic optimality, and human computer interaction.

+> To me, error analysis is the sweet spot for improvement.

+> Standards define what great looks like, setting consistent benchmarks for businesses and consumers alike — ensuring reliability, building trust, and simplifying choices.

 <!--
-Standards define what great looks like, setting consistent benchmarks for businesses and consumers alike — ensuring reliability, building trust, and simplifying choices.

 Making lives easier, safer and better.